RunLLM/gitbook/installation-and-configuration/configuring-aqueduct.md

 1. From the command line, you can set the server to use a particular cloud bucket as the artifact store:\
    `aqueduct storage --use s3 --path / --region us-east-2 —credentials $HOME/.aws/credentials`\
    For more details see the [aqueduct-cli.md](../api-reference/aqueduct-cli.md "mention") reference.
-2. From the UI, you can connect an AWS S3 or GCS integration.
-When creating the integration, you'll have the option to use this integration for artifact storage by checking this box:&#x20;
+2. From the UI, you can connect an AWS S3 or GCS resource.
+When creating the resource, you'll have the option to use this resource for artifact storage by checking this box:&#x20;

 <figure><img src="../.gitbook/assets/image (7).png" alt=""><figcaption></figcaption></figure>